Aloïse (film)

 Aloïse is a 1975 French drama film directed by Liliane de Kermadec.
 It was entered into the 1975 Cannes Film Festival.

+Tim Palmer has written about this film in his article, "Enraged to Live: Reviving Liliane de Kermadec’s Aloïse," in French Screen Studies.

 Plot

 The unsuccessful Swiss artist Aloïse Corbaz finds work at the court of the German emperor and gets infatuated.
 Showing frank symptoms of insanity she is hospitalised.